MicrosoftDocs/dynamics-365-intelligent-order-management/topics/alm.md

 The following tables are required for orchestration migration:

 - Designer
-- Policy and Rule tables
+- Policy and rule tables
 - Provider tables, if orchestration has provider actions.

 ## Add tables as solution components and export your solution from the source environment